 Studies show that the impact of a face mask on the wearer depends on certain underlying health conditions or pre-existing respiratory illnesses (like asthma or chronic obstructive pulmonary disease (COPD), the type of mask and the length of time worn.
 Because they are normally not tight-fitting, the N95 masks and the cloth masks are not likely to give rise to hypoxia or hypercapnia.
 And the effects of wearing a cloth mask over a prolonged period are said to be minimal.

 Based on current knowledge, the coronavirus is transmitted between people through close contact and droplets.
 Although a simple mask may not offer foolproof protection, it will add up to the other measures in controlling the transmission of the disease.
 But it is important that the population gets clear instructions on what masks to wear and how, because there are no provisions to that effect – protective mask has not been defined in the regulations.
 It could mean anything from a scarf to a handkerchief, a cloth mask or a proper mask from the pharmacy.

-Note: This article from the author appeared in This Week News Mauritius on May 18, 2020
+Note: This article was written for This Week News Mauritius on May 18 2020

 Mauritian residing in Rodrigues, Amanoola Khayrattee (pen name Alfa King) is contributing writer and journalist to La Gazette Mag de l’océan indien and This Week News Mauritius.

 Retired, former meteorological cadre, trade unionist and OSH consultant, Amanoola has written for in-house union and other journals, publications and magazines.
 He runs two blogs since 2007: “Alfa King Memories”, and “Le Journal d’Alfa King”.
 When he is not reading or writing, he is on a 10+ km daily hike in anticipation of his monthly trails.

 Amanoola may be reached at [email protected].